MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/process-data-packages-lcs-solutions.md

 ---

-# Process and consume data packages in a Microsoft Dynamics 365 for Finance and Operations solution
+# Process and consume data packages in Finance and Operations solutions

 [!include [banner](../includes/banner.md)]